nk35jk/rename_paper/README.md

 # Rename Paper

 Rename pdf file name to the title of a paper.
+It's easy to find a paper with Spotlight search or related applications (like Alfred) using with its title.

 ![demo](https://user-images.githubusercontent.com/30214093/56454634-b5e99200-638e-11e9-8846-c4d72f9c51f0.png)